 Call the NAMI Helpline at

 Or in a crisis, text "NAMI" to 741741

 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

-Clozapine is a medication that treats schizophrenia.
+Clozapine is a medication that works in the brain to treat schizophrenia.
 It is also known as a second generation antipsychotic (SGA) or atypical antipsychotic.
 Clozapine rebalances dopamine and serotonin to improve thinking, mood, and behavior.